nyhemy/patient-management-frontend/README.md

 ### Setup Backend

-1. Download project backend, if you have proper access it is available at the link below :
+1. Download project backend by cloning it down from the git repo, if you have proper access it is available at the link below :
 *https://gitlab.catalyt.es/training/cycleworkinggroups/nationwide/associates/nicolas-hemenway/final-project-backend*.

 2. Open up the backend in Intellij.
 Run it using the Run arrow at the top right, or by right-clicking the **HotelApiApplication** file and selecting `Run HotelApiApplication....main()`.